 After all the talk about GDPR implementation last year, we are starting to come to the crunch point where companies' data practices are being tested by the regulators.
 The results could create continued regulatory headaches for data-intensive businesses.

-As the number of self-employed people continues to rise in the UK, the need to create better mechanisms to provide support to this growing workforce without compromising the intrinsic flexibility of self-employment is becoming increasingly important.
+As the number of self-employed people continues to rise in the UK, the need to provide support to this growing workforce is becoming increasingly important.
+But how can access to benefits and protections be improved, without relying on the incumbent employment relationships through which these are traditionally delivered?
+Emergent WorkerTech technology and applications may be part of the solution.

 As the 29 March 2019 deadline for when the UK is due to leave the EU gets closer and closer, a lot remains to be finalised.
 In this diagram we have mapped the various paths to ‘exit day’ and explore the range of potential outcomes.